4JX/L5P-Keyboard-RGB/README.md

 **⚠️ Use at your own risk, the developer is not responsible for any damages that may arise as a result of using this program.**

-## Compatibility

-This program has been tested to work on the 4 zone keyboard of the 2021 Legion 5 and Legion 5 Pro models.

-### "How about X model"

-- **Legion 7(i):** Won't work, the backlight on these is per-key and uses a different way of communicating.
-- **Any variant with a white backlight:** Havent figured out how to talk to this one yet, but given the limited number of states (off, low, high) there's not many effects I'd be able to add anyways.

 ## Download

 Builds will be periodically uploaded to the [releases tab](https://github.com/4JX/L5P-Keyboard-RGB/releases).